narrative-io/narrative-facebook-connector/operations.md

 assume-role sudo terraform init && assume-role sudo terraform apply
 ```

-## Running the service

-Runs as a set of Fargate services.
-TODO: list the services

 ## Monitoring and Alerts

 5** errors returned by the API and any error-level log lines generate alerts in `#auto-techops`.